records on Highland cattle first brought to this country from Scotland are

 them went to Baxter Berry).

-the past fifty years, this Association has seen many changes, not the least of
+the past seventy years, this Association has seen many changes, not the least

-which is the change of the Association's name in 1992 to the American Highland
+of which is the change of the Association's name in 1992 to the American

-Cattle Association or AHCA.
-We have had as Presidents of the Association:
+Highland Cattle Association or AHCA.
+We have had as Presidents of the

-George Holmes, Baxter Berry, Ray Carr, Stanley Sloan, Jack Manke, Gerald Nunn,
+Association: George Holmes, Baxter Berry, Ray Carr, Stanley Sloan, Jack Manke,

-Wallace Wineinger, RT Beaty, Jack Stroh, Keith Crew, Russ Bueling, Jim Newland,
+Gerald Nunn, Wallace Wineinger, RT Beaty, Jack Stroh, Keith Crew, Russ Bueling,

-Jim (DJ) Kennel, Ted Millen, Adrian (EZ) Braun, Joe Brownlee, Lincoln Bordeaux,
+Jim Newland, Jim (DJ) Kennel, Ted Millen, Adrian (EZ) Braun, Joe Brownlee,

-John MacKenzie Anderson, Raymond Blalock, Fred Wellner, Allen Dyer, Gloria
+Lincoln Bordeaux, John MacKenzie Anderson, Raymond Blalock, Fred Wellner, Allen

-Brooks, Ted Robbins, Art Robbins, Doug Osborn, Roger Smoker, Don MacLeod,
+Dyer, Gloria Brooks, Ted Robbins, Art Robbins, Doug Osborn, Roger Smoker, Don

-William Lipsey, Skip Hougland, Jim Pugh, Eddie Mackay, Jacquelyn Becker
+MacLeod, William Lipsey, Skip Hougland, Jim Pugh, Eddie Mackay, Jacquelyn

 Secretaries over the years have been Rank Forbes, Lyndall Berry, Margaret